-When your friends or family get married, there are all kinds of wedding etiquette and rules that govern their behavior.
+When your friends or family get married, there are all kinds of rules that govern their behavior.
 But did you know there are rules for wedding guests too?
-Reviewing these wedding etiquette do's and don'ts will ensure that you don't inadvertently commit a faux pas at your loved one's affair.
+Reviewing these wedding etiquette dos and don'ts will ensure you don't inadvertently commit a faux pas at your loved one's affair.

-- DO RSVP promptly.
-The couple will be making many decisions based on the number of people who are able to attend the wedding.
-The head count affects how many seats are needed, how many favors must be purchased, how many meals the caterer should prepare...
-If you must cancel your RSVP after you have accepted an invitation, do so as soon as possible.
+- Do RSVP promptly.
+The couple will be making several decisions based on the number of people able to attend the wedding.
+The headcount affects how many seats are needed, how many favors must be purchased, how many meals the caterer should prepare, etc. If you must cancel your RSVP after you have accepted an invitation, do so as soon as possible.
 The couple may have some time before they need to provide final numbers to the caterer.
-If something comes up last minute however, don't call the guests of honor—they'll be too busy with last minute preparations and details.
+If something comes up last minute, however, don't call the guests of honor; they'll be too busy with last-minute preparations and details.
 Send a thoughtful email apologizing for your absence instead.

-- DON'T bring a gift to the wedding, though cards with checks or cash are appropriate.
-You may choose to have the wedding gift shipped to the couple's home before or after the wedding day.
+- Don't bring a gift to the wedding, though cards with checks or cash are appropriate to bring.
+Instead, choose to have the wedding gift shipped to the couple's home before or after the wedding day.
 In fact, you have up until a year after the wedding to give a gift.
-Bringing a gift with you means that someone in the wedding party will have to worry about how to get it home.
+Bringing a gift with you means someone in the wedding party will have to worry about how to get it home.

-- DO send a gift even if you do not attend.
+- Do send a gift even if you do not attend.
 While wedding gifts are not required, it is customary to send a gift to the happy couple, even if you do not attend the wedding.
-At the very least, a thougtful card expressing your well wishes is a must.
+At the very least, a thoughtful card expressing your good wishes is a must.

 - DO dress appropriately.
 The dress code may be listed on the wedding invitation.
-If not, you may pick up cues from the time of day and the formality of the invitation and venue, to determine what attire is appropriate.
-If you are still stumped, or you are uncertain what "Island Casual Attire" means, reach out to a member of the bridal party or visit the couple's wedding website for clarification.
+If not, you may pick up cues from the season, time of day, and the formality of the invitation and venue to determine what attire is appropriate.
+If you are still stumped, or you are uncertain what "Island Casual" means, reach out to a member of the bridal party or visit the couple's wedding website for clarification.

-- DON'T take photographs during the ceremony.
-Not only is it distracting to other guests, you may inadvertently get in the way of the wedding photographer.
+- Don't take photographs during the ceremony.
+Not only is it distracting to other guests, but you may also inadvertently get in the way of the wedding photographer.
 Leave picture-taking to the professionals and respect the sanctity of the ritual in front of you.

-- DON'T bring a date unless your invitation specifically says their name or "+ Guest".
+- Don't bring a date unless your invitation specifically says that person's name or "+ Guest."
 Remember that the cost for each person attending a wedding is generally high, so bringing unexpected guests is very impolite.
 This includes your children or other relatives!

-- DO enjoy yourself, and tell the happy couple that you are excited for them.
+- Do enjoy yourself and tell the happy couple you are excited for them.